HallaSurvivor/Blog/_posts/2022-02-14-talk-practical-topos-theory.md

 <span class=defn>Constructive</span>
 </div>

 What do I mean by "constructive"?
-Well, it shouldn't use the axiom of choice.
+Well to start, it shouldn't use the axiom of choice.
 Indeed, even _very_ weak principles like [countable choice][6] can fail[^3].
 It really doesn't take too long (imo) to get used to working without choice[^4].
 But more importantly, we have to work without the [Law of Excluded Middle][7] (LEM), and this can take quite a bit of getting used to.

-At this point in the talk I introduced the notion of a [sheaf][8] on a topological space, the idea of a sheaf map, and thus the category $\mathsf{Sh}(X)$ of sheaves on $X$[^7].
+At this point in the talk I introduced the notion of a [sheaf][8] on a topological space, as well as sheaf maps, and thus the category $\mathsf{Sh}(X)$ of sheaves on $X$[^7].
 Of course, the canonical example of a sheaf on $X$ is the sheaf of continuous real valued functions on $X$, and I went over this example in some detail.